FTRxlpe/polymarket-allsports/README.md

-# polymarket-NBA
+# polymarket-allsports
-bot for copy the best holders on tennis
+bot for copy the best holders on sports